vasconeves/machine_learning/Methods of classification on high-dimensional data.md

   - equivalently choose c = 1 if posterior odds $P(C=1|X)/P(C=0|X) > 1$
 - We need to estimate P(C=c) on P(X|C).

-In the special case of classification into only two classes, a decision boundary is a hypersurface such that data on one side are classified as one of the two classes, and data on the other side are classified into the other class.
+In the special case of classification into only two classes, a decision boundary is a hipersurface such that data on one side are classified as one of the two classes, and data on the other side are classified into the other class.

 ![](image.png)